ni/install-systemlink-enterprise/release-notes/09-2022/README.md

 The 09-2022 release bundle for SystemLink Enterprise has been published to <https://niedge01.jfrog.io>.
 Work with your account representative to obtain credentials to access these artifacts.

-**Note:**  If you are upgrading from the 07-2022 release or earlier there is a potential for file meta data loss.
-[FileIngestionDatabaseRecovery.md](/FileIngestionDatabaseRecovery.md) includes a procedure migrate this data through the upgrade.
+**Note:**  If you are upgrading from the 07-2022 release or earlier.
+Complete the steps in [FileIngestionDatabaseRecovery.md](/FileIngestionDatabaseRecovery.md) to avoid losing file metadata.

 ## Behavior Changes